ScottJHayward/FEMA-TransectAnalysis/TransectAnalysis-template/READ_ME.txt

 consistent on a town-by-town basis.
 The most notable inconsistency being the resolution and formatting of the provided 1-dimensional elevation profiles.
-Before configuring or proceeding with any transect-based calculations the engineer should asses the provided profile, and determine whether the horizontal spatial reference is sufficient to be used for hydrodynamic analyses.
-The Directory titled 'FEMA_transects' should contain all transects used for this appeal.
+Before configuring or proceeding with any transect-based calculations the engineer should assess the provided profile, and determine whether the horizontal spatial reference is sufficient to be used for hydrodynamic analyses.
+The Directory titled 'FEMA_transects' should contain all transects for this analysis.

 Here are the most common scenarios at this stage: